RiDeag/Stines/README.md

 * Hover your mouse at the bottom left to view thread stats, bottom right to toggle thread watcher and top right to view header bar menu

 * Most likely doesn't work on Chrome.
 If it doesn't, quite frankly I don't want to work on it to get it to work on Chrome.

+* This is currently a WIP.
+There are many many issues and the overall look may change.
+Be warned.

 Installation (assuming Firefox)